hoangduytran/blender-manual/manual/files/linked_libraries/library_overrides.rst

 **NLA**

 The :doc:`NLA editor </editors/nla/introduction>` data also belongs to the animation data of a data-block.
-However, this data does support some greater level of edition in overrides, including moving or resizing existing strips from the linked data, and adding new local strips.
+However, this data does support some greater level of editing in overrides, including moving or resizing existing strips from the linked data, and adding new local strips.

 Resyncing Overrides